archerydwd/ror_sakila/README.md

 I built this app with the Ruby on Rails framework to be used as part of a series of applications that I will be performing tests on.
-This is a Ruby on Rails version of the Chicago Boss cb_sakila application: https://github.com/archerydwd/cb_sakila & the Flask version is here: <INSERT-LINK>
+This is a Ruby on Rails version of the Chicago Boss cb_sakila application: https://github.com/archerydwd/cb_sakila & the Flask version is here: https://github.com/archerydwd/flask_sakila

 I am going to be performing tests on this app using some load testing tools such as Gatling & Tsung.